noobsoftware/NoobMusic3/README.md

 NoobScript also supports classes and inheritence using the "extends" keyword. $this is used to reference the class instance with respec to inherited functions but $self_instance references the class instance itself.
 The syntax is closely similar to PHP but "built-in" functions are kept in the $object global variable, and $files, and $object->strings->...

 You can define your own "built-in" functions by defining a class in objective-c that inherits from PHPScriptObject and initializes blocks with the functions.
 Look at PHPincludedobjects.m for reference.

+NoobScript allows you define the UI using HTML-like syntax and CSS-like layout definitions.
+You can animate using the animate function, where you can define layout changes as well as cubic-bezier easing function parameters.